MoniMurray/spin-me-a-story/README.md

  ![Manual Deploy](documentation/Heroku-Deploy-tab-Manual-deploy-Deploy-Branch-button.png)

- - When this process has completed the text "Your application was successfully deployed" and a button 'View' appears - see screenshot below;
+ - When this process has completed the text "Your app was successfully deployed" and a button 'View' appears - see screenshot below;

  ![Successfully Deployed!](documentation/Successfully-deployed.png)

  - Click this button to open a seperate terminal in which the application will run - see screenshot below.

  ![Python terminal](documentation/Python-terminal.png)

+ ### Deployment complete

 ## Testing